ABNAMRO/.github/SUPPORT.md

 See the [contributing guidelines](CONTRIBUTING.md) for sharing bug reports in our Open Source projects.

 Did you find weak spots in our IT systems?
-Become a [ABN AMRO Bug Hunter](https://developer.abnamro.com/bug-hunter) and help to secure banking.
+Become a [ABN AMRO Bug Hunter](https://developer.abnamro.com/bug-hunter), report the issue, and help to secure banking.

 ### How-to